 Please note that the only way to visit Steep Holm is on organised trips run by Bay Island Voyages.

 Booking a trip:

-Click here to download a booking form.
+Click here to visit the booking website.

 - The boats are chartered and a small proportion of the fare goes toward the maintenance of the island.